LISTEN TO MY LATEST PODCAST EPISODE

 Throughout these steps, the design team, including technical designers, merchandisers, and manufacturers, collaborate to ensure samples meet all requirements.

-Pro tip: When developing a new garment, fashion designers can study reference garment samples as a guide for their designs.
-By studying these reference garment samples, designers can analyze existing garments’ aesthetics, construction, detailing, and fit to identify what works well and areas that can be improved.
+Pro Tip: When developing a new garment, fashion designers can study reference garment samples as a guide for their designs.
+By studying these garment samples, designers can analyze existing garments’ style, construction, detailing, and fit to identify what works well and areas that can be improved.

 Tools Needed to Review Garment Samples